Moderator:

 David KeithProfessor and Founding Faculty Director, Climate Systems Engineering Initiative, University of Chicago

 Prior to joining the Transition Accelerator, Dan was the CEO of Canada’s Oil Sands Innovation Alliance, Executive Director of the Canadian Forest Innovation Council, and a senior manager at Environment and Climate Change Canada and at Natural Resources Canada.
-He was a Research Assistant Professor at the University of Montana, and holds a PhD in Aquatic Ecology from the University of Montana.
+He was a Research Assistant Professor at the University of Montana and holds a PhD in Aquatic Ecology from the University of Montana.
 His initial career was in professional football, as a linebacker for the Calgary Stampeders and the Winnipeg Blue Bombers.

 David Keith has worked on energy and climate since 1990, when he switched out of physics.
 Now, he’s a prof at the University of Chicago, and, in a detour from academia, he founded Carbon Engineering, a cleantech startup.